-(1) At any time after the publication in The CPA of a statement of the case and decision, the Trial Board may, with respect to a case heard by it, initially or on review of a decision of a sub-board, and the sub-board may, with respect to a case heard by it in which its decision has become effective without a review by the Trial Board, by a two-thirds vote of the members present and voting, recall, rescind or modify such expulsion or suspension, a statement of such action to be published in The CPA.

-- (2) (a) Should a judgment of conviction or an order of a governmental authority on which the suspension or termination of membership or affiliation of a member or associate was based under section 7.3 of the by-laws be reversed or otherwise set aside or invalidated, such suspension shall terminate or such member or associate shall become reinstated, when a certified copy of the order reversing or otherwise setting aside or invalidating such conviction or order is filed with the Secretary of the Institute, who shall refer the matter to the Committee on Professional Ethics for whatever action it deems appropriate. - (b) A member or associate who has been suspended or expelled by the Trial Board pursuant to section 7.4 of the by-laws may request that the suspension terminate or request reinstatement if a judgment of conviction, an order in finding of court or an order of the governmental authority, on which the suspension or expulsion was based has been reversed, or otherwise set aside or invalidated.
-Such request shall be referred to the Committee on Professional Ethics which, after investigating all related circumstances, shall report the matter, with the Committee's recommendation, to the Trial Board.
-Whereupon the Trial Board may, by a majority vote of the members present and entitled to vote, terminate the suspension or reinstate such member or associate, after according him such hearing, if any, as may be appropriate. - (c) Except as provided in subparagraphs (a) and (b) of this paragraph (2), a member or associate whose membership or affiliation has been automatically terminated under section 7.3, or who has been expelled by the Trial Board or a sub-board, or whose resignation has been accepted by the Trial Board, an ad hoc committee thereof or a sub-board, may, at any time after three years from the effective date of such termination, expulsion or acceptance of resignation, request reinstatement of his membership or affiliation.
-Such request shall be referred to the Committee on Professional Ethics, which, after investigation, shall report the matter, with the Committee's recommendation, to the Trial Board.
-Whereupon the Trial Board may reinstate such member or associate on such terms and conditions as it shall determine to be appropriate.
+- (1) At any time after the publication in THE CPA a membership periodical of the Institute of a statement of the case and decision, on application of the member concerned, the Trial Board may, with respect to a case heard by it, initially or on review of a decision of a sub-board, and the sub-board may, with respect to a case heard by it in which its decision has become effective without a review by the Trial Board, by a two-thirds vote of the members present and voting, recall, rescind, or modify such expulsion or suspension, a statement of such action to be published in THE CPA a membership periodical of the Institute.
+If an application under this section is denied, the member concerned may again apply for relief at any time after two years from the date of such denial. - (2) (a) Should a judgment of conviction or an order of a governmental authority on which the suspension or termination of membership or affiliation of a member or associate was based under section 7.3 of the bylaws be reversed or otherwise set aside or invalidated, such suspension shall terminate or such member or associate shall become reinstated when a certified copy of the order reversing or otherwise setting aside or invalidating such conviction or order is filed with the Secretary of the Institute, who shall refer the matter to the Committee on Professional Ethics Division for whatever action it deems appropriate. - (b) A member or associate who has been suspended or expelled by the Trial Board pursuant to section 7.4 of the bylaws may request that the suspension terminate or request reinstatement if a judgment of conviction, an order in finding of court, or an order of the governmental authority on which the suspension or expulsion was based has been reversed or otherwise set aside or invalidated.
+Such request shall be referred to the Committee on Professional Ethics Division which, after investigating all related circumstances, shall report the matter, with the Committee's Division's recommendation, to the Trial Board; whereupon, the Trial Board may, by a majority vote of the members present and entitled to vote, terminate the suspension or reinstate such member or associate, after according him such hearing, if any, as may be appropriate. - (c) Except as provided in subparagraphs (a) and (b) of this paragraph (2), a member or associate whose membership or affiliation has been automatically terminated under section 7.3, or who has been expelled by the Trial Board or a sub-board, or whose resignation has been accepted by the Trial Board, an ad hoc committee thereof or a sub-board may, at any time after three years from the effective date of such termination, expulsion, or acceptance of resignation, request reinstatement of his membership.-or-affiliation.
+Such request shall be referred to the Committee on Professional Ethics Division, which, after investigation, shall report the matter, with the Committee's Division's recommendation, to the Trial Board; whereupon the Trial Board may reinstate such member or associate on such terms and conditions as it shall determine to be appropriate.
 If an application for reinstatement under this subparagraph is denied, the member or associate concerned may again apply for reinstatement at any time after two years from the date of such denial.